railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_use_case.rst

 Fit your Needs
 ==============

 All of the functional needs are provided by core modules from OpenERP.
-You need to just decide which functionality you want in your system.
-Click on the `Check Box` of the corresponding application in the wizard :ref:`fig-oech03cfsimp`.
+You just have to decide which functionality you want in your system.
+Click the `Check Box` of the corresponding application in the :ref:`fig-oech03cfsimp`.

 .. index::
    single: module; product